Phronesis2025/BibleStudyApp/docs/reading-rule.md

    - General meaning of the verse (1-2 sentences)
    - Key themes displayed at the beginning with improved nested layout structure for horizontal display
    - Section titles inside cards for visual cohesion
-   - Logical section ordering (Commentary → Historical Context → Reading it Right → Application → Denominational Perspectives)
+   - Logical section ordering (Verse → Key Themes → General Meaning → Historical Context → Reading it Right → Application → Denominational Perspectives → Reflective Question)
    - Brief explanation of the "Reading it Right" methodology and its application in the commentary
-   - "Reading it Right" methodology explanation in a visually appealing card with bullet points for the four purposes
+   - "Reading it Right" methodology explanation in a centered, visually appealing card with bullet points for the four purposes
-   - "Reading it Right" section with structured analysis (Summary, Expose, Change, Prepare)
+   - "Reading it Right" section with structured analysis (Summarize, Expose, Change, Prepare)
    - "Applying This Verse in Today's World" section
    - Denominational perspectives with explanatory subheader
    - Theme tags with visual styling (flex-wrap layout)